France Arrests Man Over Murder Of Wife And Four Children

 “The mother and the two girls had received a very high number of knife wounds,” the prosecutor said.

-Neighbours told police they had heard cries downstairs in the night of December 24 to 25.

-A inquiry has been opened into the murder of minors, and murder by a partner.
-Autopsies were to be carried out in Paris on Wednesday.
+An inquiry has been opened into the murder of minors under 15 years old, and murder by a partner.
+Autopsies were to be carried out in Paris today.

 The Paris region has recently seen a series of infanticides.